"What happens to you

 -- Alan Cohen

 If we have come to believe that we create our own reality, at least in part, then what happens to us happens from us.
-Yet, initially this is hard to swallow.
+Yet, initially, this is hard to swallow.
 It took me a while and I've been studying it like a scholar.
 It flies in the face of the way the world seems to be, especially in the news of negative events around the world.
 It is hard to believe when we're feeling victimized and that things just happen to us seemingly at random and without regard for our goodness.
-So, naturally from our learning, we would reject the statement that what happens to us happens from us out of disbelief.
+So, naturally, from our learning, we would reject the statement that what happens to us happens from us out of disbelief.

 Yet, once this idea is allowed to mingle in my mind, and I play around with it, considering, testing it and allowing it to grow in influence, I see the perfection of it.
 As a result of my desire to know it and to allow it in, I now know without a doubt that every single thing that has occurred in my life has been of my own creation.

-I also know that most of my life I was creating my own reality by default, or maybe a better way to say that is unconsciously.
+I also know that most of my life I was creating my own reality by default, or maybe a better way to say that is creating unconsciously.
 It's like the Law of Attraction.
-Some people believe in it and some don't, but it doesn't matter because believe or disbelief doesn't change the law or its function.
+Some people believe in it and some don't, but it doesn't matter because belief or disbelief doesn't change the law or its function.
 It is.
 It is always on.

 We can't stop it if we wanted to.
 It just is.
-We can either pay attention and help it to bring us what we want or take it as it comes, Either way it comes.
+We can either pay attention and help it to bring us what we want or take it as it comes.
+Either way, it comes.
 I think creating our own reality is exactly the same, and the Law of Attraction is doing it for us anyway, so I would rather create the reality I would prefer.
 Or, at the very least, accept responsibility for the reality that I have created that is not to my liking.

 What changes when this concept is allowed and accepted?
 Everything.
 There is no such thing as an innocent victim.
 There is no such thing as an evil perpetrator.
 There is no such thing as random things happening to me.
 What I see in my life is what I have created and allowed.
 I am responsible.
 No one else is responsible.
 We can choose to co-create with others and share in creation.
-I am no longer the pin ball, but the player.
+I am no longer the pinball, but the player.
 I control the game.

 That's a big responsibility.
-It is also complete freedom, joy and love.
+It is also complete freedom, joy, and love.
 It frees me to affect whatever change I want or to accept wherever I am as my own doing.
 I can no longer look at the news and see what they are trying to tell me as true.
 I don't see heroes or villains or saviors.
 I see other people choosing how to live their lives.
 I love them as they are where they are.
 They don't affect me unless I allow them into my life.

 It reminds me of how Abraham, Esther Hicks used to describe the contrast by giving the picture of us being in a glorious kitchen: "Imagine yourself as a chef in an extremely well-stocked kitchen that contains every imaginable ingredient.
 Let us say that you have a clear idea of the culinary creation you desire, and you understand how to combine these easily accessible ingredients in order to fulfill your desire.
 And as you proceed, there are many ingredients that are not appropriate for your creation, so you do not utilize them, but you also feel no discomfort about their existence.
 You simply utilize the ingredients that will enhance your creation--and you leave the ingredients that are not appropriate for your creation out of your pie.